lukestein/stata-latex-workflows/readme.md

 - Install using `ssc install estout, replace`
 - Several examples with code at [this site's (minimal) gallery page](./gallery/)
+- Estimation can be separated from table creation by saving estimates (as `.ster` files) using Stata's `estimates save` command; this supercedes using the older `estwrite` [package](http://fmwww.bc.edu/RePEc/bocode/e/estwrite.html)
 - [Examples](http://repec.org/bocode/e/estout/examples.html) from RePEc documentation page (older?)
 - [Creating Publication-Quality Tables in Stata](https://www.ssc.wisc.edu/sscc/pubs/stata_tables.htm) from University of Wisconsin SSCC
 - [Regression Tables That Look Like Those in Journal Articles](https://stats.idre.ucla.edu/stata/faq/how-can-i-use-estout-to-make-regression-tables-that-look-like-those-in-journal-articles/) from UCLA IDRE